opendocsg/slw-judgments-backfill/2006_SGCA_12/report.md

 **The decision below**

 12     The plaintiff’s application came on for hearing before a judge.
 Although the defendant opposed the plaintiff’s application, no affidavit was filed in opposition to it.
-After hearing counsel and reserving judgment, the judge dismissed the application (see _Cheng-Wong Mei Ling Theresa v Oei Hong Leong_ [2006] 1 SLR 145).
+After hearing counsel and reserving judgment, the judge dismissed the application (see _Cheng-Wong Mei Ling Theresa v Oei Hong Leong_ <span class="citation">[2006] 1 SLR 145</span>).

 13     In her grounds of decision , the judge dealt with the defendant’s counsel’s preliminary objection that the plaintiff did not have _locus standi_ to seek the declaration because she had not completed the purchase of the property, and that only a registered proprietor had the right to do that: